 The Midob of Sudan

-The Midob of Sudan, numbering approximately 92,000 people, are Unengaged and Unreached.
-They are an ethnolinguistic community of Sudan.
-They are an Indigenous people, in the Nubian people cluster of the Sub-Saharan African affinity bloc.
+The Midob of Sudan, numbering approximately 92,500 people, are Unengaged and Unreached.
+They are an ethnolinguistic community of Sudan and can also be known as Midobi, Meidob, Tiddi.
+They are an Indigenous people, in the Nubian people cluster of the Sub-Saharan African Peoples affinity bloc.
 Their primary religion is Islam - Sunni.
 They primarily speak Midob.

 Midob in Sudan photo